The History of Canasta

 Invention without commercial Success

 In the end, this would have probably prevented the global success: Companies would have published rulebooks with slight variations to bypass the copyright.
-This would have done harm, especially at the beginning of the development.
+Such processes would have harmed, especially at the beginning of the development.